Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Evaluation

 \subsubsection{EVA}

-We compare the run-time of the \oursystem pipeline with that of our EVA~\cite{xu:eva} implementation using the same queries.
-EVA is a VDBMS that allows for the definition of custom user-defined functions (UDFs), and also preforms a number of optimizations.
-Since EVA executes the queries on a frame-by-frame basis, it cannot compute object tracks (and hence object directions), so we modified the queries in our test to query for frames where: \begin{enumerate}[label=(QE\arabic*)] \item A \textbf{pedestrian} is at an intersection. \item \textbf{2 cars} are at an intersection. \item A \textbf{car} is on a lane within 10 meters of the \textbf{camera}. \item \textbf{3 cars}, each on a lane. \end{enumerate} To make use of EVA 's caching mechanisms, we compare with the run-times of the queries when they are run in series without resetting EVA and its database (so running QE1 directly after QE2, QE3 directly after QE2, and so on).
-The results are presented in \autoref{table:eva-expr}.
+We compare the runtime of the Spatialyze pipeline with that of EVA's implementation using the same queries.
+EVA is a VDBMS that allows custom user-defined functions (UDFs) along with their runtime optimizations.
+Since EVA executes the queries on a frame-by-frame basis, it cannot compute object tracks (and hence object directions), so we use EVA to evaluate only the object detection capability of Spatialyze with Q5-8.
+To use EVA's caching mechanism, we execute the queries on EVA when they are run in series without resetting EVA and its database (running Q6 directly after Q5, Q7 directly after Q6, etc).
+The results are shown in \autoref{fig:runtime-others}.
+Our goal in comparing against EVA is to evaluate the efficiency of the two system's query optimization techniques in \autoref{sec:inview} and \autoref{sec:depth}.